 Grow your own cherry blossom trees: 5 essential tips

-March 2012 marks the centennial celebration of a monumental occasion: the gift of 3,020 cherry blossom trees from Tokyo to Washington, D.C. in 1912.
+March marks the celebration of a monumental occasion: The gift of 3,020 cherry blossom trees from Tokyo to Washington, D.C. in 1912.
 The grove of trees, which has grown into a thriving orchard around the tidal basin of the capital, now attracts thousands of tourists who gather each March for the National Cherry Blossom Festival.

 Because of its fleeting beauty, the sakura tree has become a national symbol of Japan, particularly being associated with the military personnel, who view life as transitory.
 Many Japanese follow the tradition of hanami or "flower viewing," the custom of celebrating the sakura bloom as it moves north across the island of Japan.